- Top 10 Best Golf Balls For High Handicappers

 What Do the Dimples on a Golf Ball Do?

 Dimples on a golf ball create lift and help the ball maintain flight during crosswinds and changes in elevation.
+They help with distance gains also.
 When a ball is smooth, it flies straight.
 A ball surrounded with dimples climbs into the sky much like an airplane.
 Additionally, dimples create a turbulent layer as the dimples reduce the drag force.
 The only downside is that the ball must spin for the lift force to be created, and a spinning golf ball has more drag than a non-spinning ball.
 Most golfers will be interested to know that a perfectly smooth ball hit with a driver will travel approximately 130 yards, that same golf wing can generate distances of 290 yards or more with a golf ball covered with dimples.

 How Many Dimples are on a Golf Ball?